 The curriculum requires training to be undertaken both in the laboratory and in clinical settings.
 As all disease processes, whether occurring in premature neonates or in the very elderly, involve changes in body chemistry, the scope of chemical pathology covers the whole of medicine.
-There are some areas in which a knowledge of the underlying biochemistry is particularly relevant and trainees will be expected to attain laboratory capabilities in the following five areas, which comprised the former subspecialty of metabolic medicine:
+There are some areas in which knowledge of the underlying biochemistry is particularly relevant, and trainees will be expected to attain capabilities to provide direct clinical care to patients in the following five areas, which comprised the former subspecialty of metabolic medicine: